 Student will also learn how to present the data and will present the data at the lab meeting at the end of the summer research project.

 – Students with previous experience in Drosophila research

 |Summer Schedule Options||Research Dates: May 24 to July 30, 2021

 |Possible Thesis Project||Yes|

-This application requires a cover letter, a resume or CV, a brief statement of research interests, and contact information for one faculty reference who will provide a letter of recommendation.
+This application requires a cover letter, a resume or CV, a brief statement of research interests, and a brief statement of career interests.